 This app will allow you to have students input their daily preparation mark and randomly select 3 students from that list.
-The lecturer will need to do one of the following:
+The lecturer will need to do the following:

 upload a comma separated value class-list file (csv) with a row for with the following columns